kho903/study-spring-and-springboot/13. Full Stack/README.md

 		- OPTION : Create a Mobile App talking to REST API
 		- OPTION : Create an IOT App talking to REST API

+# Quick Look into JavaScript History
+- JavaScript evolved considerably in the last decade or so
+	- (EARLIER JS Versions) Very difficult to write maintainable JavaScript code
+	- Improved drastically in the last decade
+		- ES5 - 2009
+		- ES6 - 2015 - ES2015
+		- ES7 - 2016 - ES2016
+		- ...
+		- ES13 - 2022 - ES2022
+		- ES14 - 2023 - ES2023
+	- ES : ECMASCRIPT
+		- EcmaScript is standard
+		- JavaScript is implementation
+- GOOD NEWS : Writing Good JavaScript code is not so difficult :)